Skip to main content

 Center Court at Sunvalley Mall with gold-capped information booth and dandelion-style lights above terrazzo flooring.

-A few years later, but the magic’s still there—the Great Hall aglow under the pop of a camera flash.
+Postcard of the Great Hall a few years later with the mall aglow under the pop of a camera flash.
 The gold-capped info booth still stands, and the space-age dandelion lights still sparkle.
 The murals against the ceiling, like the flowers on the right, were created by Janet Bennett.

 A later postcard offers an even wider look at the Great Hall, extending all the way toward Sears.
 The space-age lighting remains the dominant feature, while murals created by Janet Bennett add color around the upper walls.